 I do have some recommendations for you if you decide to purchase the Tempdrop.
 First, make sure you know what you’re getting into.
 So many people buy Tempdrop without being aware that the algorithm means temperatures changing on a daily basis.
 I highly recommend reading their How it Works page as well as their Frequently Asked Questions so you know what to expect.
 Also check out this in depth FAQ that I helped organize.

 Second, when you’re ready to purchase, make sure you’re getting a good deal.
 You can get a discount on the Confidence and Freedom packages with my referral link.
+You can also sometimes find it on sale on Amazon.
 You can learn more about the differences between these packages on their website and the FAQs linked above.
 If I were to purchase Tempdrop again, I would definitely go with the Freedom package.
 This includes the extended warranty and Tempdrop Care.
 I have needed both throughout my 3+ year experience.
 That is pretty typical, so you may as well spend that money up front instead of having to purchase a new Tempdrop later.

 Third, and in my opinion the most important for your charting experience: use a standard basal body thermometer for at least 3 cycles when you start using Tempdrop.
 The algorithm needs time to learn your patterns and it’s not reliable right away.
 And if you happen to be one of the few who don’t have good experiences with Tempdrop, you’ll want to see that right away by comparing your temperatures side by side for several cycles.
 With the Confidence and Freedom packages you can return the Tempdrop within 1 year if you’re not happy with it for any reason.